MARRIED WITH PANAMANIAN VISA

 - Five (5) passport-sized photos.

-- Marriage certificate from Panama’s Civil Registry.
+- Marriage Certificate (valid only for 6 months) from Panama’s Civil Registry.
 The marriage must be registered in Panama’s Civil Registry, even if celebrated abroad.

-- Panamanian partner’s birth certificate from the Civil Registry.
+- Panamanian partner’s Birth Certificate (valid only for 6 months) from the Civil Registry.

 - Copy of the Panamanian partner’s National ID (cedula), authenticated by the Civil Registry.

-- Birth certificate of the couple’s Panamanian children, if any.
+- Birth Certificate (valid only for 6 months) of the couple’s Panamanian children, if any.

 - Marital Interview.